michalasobczak/ResearchAndDevelopment/RubyOnRails/README.md

 # Ruby on Rails

 ## Ruby
-Introduction to the language by example
+Introduction to the language by example.

 ## Rails
 Sample application.